saul/fsharp-type-safety-talk/slides.md

 --

-> But I couldn't resist the temptation to put in a null reference, simply because it was so easy to implement.
+> But I couldn't resist the temptation to put in a null reference, simply because it was so easy to implement."
 >
 > -- <cite>Tony Hoare<cite>